vfarcy/hexoskelet/source/_posts/Stackedit.md

 Documents
 ---------

-**StackEdit** stores my documents in the browser local storage, which means all my documents are automatically saved locally and are accessible offline.
+**StackEdit** stores the documents in the browser local storage, which means they are are automatically saved locally and are accessible offline.

-> **NOTE:** This also means that my documents are not shared between different browsers or computers and that clearing my browser's data may **delete all of them!**
+> **NOTE:** This also means that the documents are not shared between different browsers or computers and that clearing my browser's data may **delete all of them!**

 #### <i class="icon-file"></i> Create a document

-I can create a new document by clicking the <i class="icon-file"></i> button in the navigation bar.
+You can create a new document by clicking the <i class="icon-file"></i> button in the navigation bar.
 This will switch from the current document to the new one.

 #### <i class="icon-folder-open"></i> Switch to another document

-I can list all my local documents and switch from one to another by clicking the <i class="icon-folder-open"></i> button in the navigation bar.
+You can as well list all your local documents and switch from one to another by clicking the <i class="icon-folder-open"></i> button in the navigation bar.

 #### <i class="icon-pencil"></i> Rename a document

-I can rename the current document by clicking the document title in the navigation bar.
+You can rename the current document by clicking the document title in the navigation bar.

 #### <i class="icon-trash"></i> Delete a document

-I can delete the current document by clicking the <i class="icon-trash"></i> button in the navigation bar.
+You can delete the current document by clicking the <i class="icon-trash"></i> button in the navigation bar.

 #### <i class="icon-hdd"></i> Save a document

-I can save the current document to a file using the <i class="icon-hdd"></i> `Save as...` sub-menu.
+You can save the current document to a file using the <i class="icon-hdd"></i> `Save as...` sub-menu.

 > **NOTE:** See [<i class="icon-share"></i> Publish a document](#publish-a-document) section for a description of the different outputs.